melynwhite/ISU-UP-2021-WUC-Project/README.md

 You can use a website to host notebooks.
 First, you'll want to get the "raw" url from Github where your notebook is stored.
 Then, navigate to https://nbviewer.jupyter.org and paste that URL.
 The result will be a new generated URL that hosts your notebook.
 This can be a [link](https://nbviewer.jupyter.org/github/isu-abe/516x/blob/master/module2/bootcamp/notebooks/nocode/Module%20IIB%20-%20Python%20Basics%20-%20no%20code.ipynb) in your website.

-## Suggestions for Project Reporting

-### Interesting question

-What is the scientitifc goal?
-What would you do if you had all the data?
-What do you want to predict or estimate?
-Why is this relevant to ABE researchers or the field?
-Provide some background on the rationale and relevance.

-### Data description

-What kind of data is avialble?
-How is your data collected?
-Are there any concerns about the data?
-Which data is the most relevant?
-Is the data easy to acccess?
-Will the data change over time?
-What needs to be done to the data to get it ready for any downstream analysis?

-### Explore the data

-Demonstrate what you would do to describe the data and if it has any patterns or anomolies.
-Make some plots.

-### Model the data

-Build a model, fit the model, validate the model.

-### Communciate and visualize the results

-What did you learn and do the results make sense?
-Revisit your initial question and answer it.
-H

-### Class Exercise

-In each project, I'd like to see a homework assignment that the class can do/evaluate to learn more about your data.
-This should be a reproducible notebook that allows them to learn one or more aspects of your data workflow.
-It is also an opportunity to share your research with your colleagues.

 Here is an example of a fantastic project website: